Keeping Your fire extinguishing systems Prepped and Ready for use

 Selecting a Professional Maintenance Service for Your Clean Agent Refilling

-When choosing a professional maintenance service for your fire protection system, you'll want to select a company with UL (accredited standards developer) and the ULC (developer and publisher or specifications for products involved with fire safety) certifications, with a listed clean agent refilling and recycling facility.
+When choosing a professional maintenance service for your industrial fire protection system, you'll want to select a company with UL (accredited standards developer) and the ULC (developer and publisher or specifications for products involved with fire safety) certifications, with a listed clean agent refilling and recycling facility.

 It's also beneficial for your provider to offer 24-hour emergency response for cylinder refilling and recharging.
 Lastly, a combination of maintenance services is ideal, including clean agent refilling and recovery, inert gas filling, dry powder extinguisher service and testing, CO2 cylinder filling, and cylinder testing and maintenance.
 Doing so keeps your entire fire system protected and in compliance, without any service delays that could put your property at risk.